Agenda Day 2

-Weixin (WeChat) and Weibo, two social networking giants in China have been offering social platforms for sharing and peer-to-peer communication.
-Many enterprises are leveraging these two leading social networking platforms to perform B-to-C communication and execute their social marketing strategies.
-The popularity of these strong social players demonstrates that the potential for social networking to help marketers engage their customers are enormous.
+Weixin (WeChat) and Weibo, two China's social networking giants and the local leading social platforms such as LinkedIn, Renren, Tuding, and so on have been building up a thriving social world in the country.
+Many enterprises are leveraging these social platforms to perform B-to-C communication and execute their social marketing strategies.
+The popularity of these social players demonstrates that the potential for social networking to help marketers engage their customers are enormous.
 Yet, many enterprises are eager to learn how to get the most out of these social platforms.

 The growth of internet access via mobile has led to a widespread use of social media, with an estimated 597 million people active on social platforms.
 How to execute winning strategies on WeChat and Weibo and make social efforts appeal to this large social community is always a question in the minds of digital marketers.

 Advanced / Mobile

 The age of mobile marketing – integration with other channels to enhance customer experience

 Mobile services and apps grow along with smartphone users.
 Marketers need to know how to plan ahead to reach and engage customers through the mobile platform.
 This session will give valuable insights into how to implement customer-centric mobile marketing with other channels.